activecat/dating-website-django/README.md

 You may install Django by running command: `python -m pip install Django`

 Step 3: Download this repository [3].
 The easiest way is to click "Code" and then "Download ZIP" on this webpage.
-Unzip it and you will get a folder of `dating-website-django-master`.
+Unzip it and you will get this folder: `dating-website-django-master`.

 Step 4: Now you can run it locally.
 Using Window Command Prompt or PowerShell, execute commands: